Single-photon-boosted type-I fusion gates: Boosting type-I fusion

 \subsection{Two-qubit outputs $(n_d=4)$}

 If four photons are detected in total, two qualitatively distinct classes of events occur.
-For some patterns the gate fails and leaves a separable output.
-For the complementary class, the circuit produces a useful two-qubit entangled state.
+When all four photons are detected in modes $1$ and $7$, or in modes $4$ and $5$, the gate fails and leaves a separable output.
+The probability of this event is calculated from Eq.~\eqref{eq:in_anc}, and reads $P_{n_d=4}^f =1/16$.
+For the complementary class, when two photons are detected in each of the mode pairs $(1,7)$ and $(4,5)$, the circuit produces a useful two-qubit entangled state.
 The corresponding Kraus operators are